Indonesian · Main course

 빠른 답변 · 30초 답변

 Fry shallots, garlic, chili, and shrimp paste in oil until raw smell is gone, add ikan bilis, then cold day-old rice.
-Push to the side, scramble an egg, toss in kicap manis and a splash of soy.
+Push to the side, scramble an egg, toss in kicap manis.
 Finish with fried egg and cucumber.

 • Cold, dry, day-old rice is the entire game — same-day rice will steam and clump.